thedude0606/options_copy_TB/DECISIONS.md

 ### 17. Database Connection Initialization
 **Decision**: Initialize database connection variables before try blocks and ensure data directories exist.
 **Rationale**: Properly initializing connection variables before try blocks prevents UnboundLocalError exceptions when errors occur during connection establishment.
 Additionally, ensuring data directories exist before attempting to create database files prevents file system errors, making the application more robust in various environments.

+### 18. Historical Data Retrieval Strategy
+**Decision**: Implement a get_historical_data method in DataCollector with Yahoo Finance API integration and fallback to get_price_data.
+**Rationale**: By implementing a dedicated method for historical data retrieval that first attempts to use the Yahoo Finance API and falls back to the existing get_price_data method, we ensure reliable data access even when one source is unavailable.
+This approach provides more comprehensive historical data coverage and improves the robustness of the recommendation engine.

+### 19. API Data Source Prioritization
+**Decision**: Prioritize external APIs (Yahoo Finance) for historical data before falling back to synthetic data generation.
+**Rationale**: External APIs provide real market data that is more accurate and reliable than synthetically generated data.
+By prioritizing these sources, we improve the quality of the data used for analysis and recommendations, while still maintaining the ability to generate data when external sources are unavailable.